Joe Evers

-Joseph Francis Evers (September 10, 1891 – January 4, 1949) was a pinch runner in Major League Baseball.
+Joseph Francis Evers (September 10, 1891 – January 4, 1949) was an American pinch runner in Major League Baseball.
 He appeared in one game for the New York Giants in 1913.
 His brother was Hall of Famer Johnny Evers.
 In addition to his very brief appearance in the Majors, he was a second baseman in the minor leagues from 1913 to 1924, spending half his career in Terre Haute, Indiana.
 He was a player/manager for the 1917 Richmond Quakers of the Central League.